Submit an NEA Jazz Masters Fellowship Nomination

 A one-page nomination letter:

 Describe the reasons why your nominee should receive an NEA Jazz Masters Fellowship.
-Briefly state or list the nominee’s contributions to the field of jazz and explain why he or she deserves this national recognition.
+Briefly state or list the nominee’s contributions to the field of jazz and explain why they deserve this national recognition.
 Bullet point/list format is acceptable for the listing of achievements.
 The nominator must include their full name and contact information (email address and preferred phone number) in the letter.

 - In the Performers Category: The artistic excellence and significance of a nominee’s contributions to the development and performance of jazz.

 - In the Jazz Advocate Category: The artistic merit of a nominee’s contributions to the appreciation, knowledge, and advancement of jazz.

 Nominations are reviewed by an advisory panel of jazz experts and at least one knowledgeable layperson.
-Panel recommendations are forwarded to the National Council on the Arts, which then makes recommendations to the Chairman of the National Endowment for the Arts.
+Panel recommendations are forwarded to the National Council on the Arts, which then makes recommendations to the Chair of the NEA.

-The Arts Endowment Chairman reviews the Council's recommendations and makes the final decision on all Fellowship recipients
+The NEA Chair reviews the Council's recommendations and makes the final decision on all Fellowship recipients

 NEA Jazz Masters Fellowships